 Living in another country can be exciting and provide opportunities to do and see new things.
 It can also be quite unsettling.
 You are facing a different language, different foods, and different ways of doing things.
-It takes a lot of attention and concentration to do things in the new country that were automatic at home, such as following a conversation, shopping for food, opening a bank account, or driving a car.
+It takes a lot of attention and concentration to do things in the new country that were automatic at home, such as follow a conversation, shop for food, open a bank account, or drive a car.
 Thus, you may find that you are quite tired at first, and not just because of jet lag.
 You may feel anxious, sad, or irritable.
 You may experience such feelings just after arriving, or they may occur later on.
 This is a normal response to being in a place where nearly everything is unfamiliar and it takes more time and energy to do everyday things.
 Be patient with yourself, and try to establish a daily routine that includes at least 7-8 hours of sleep a night, healthy eating, time for relaxation, and physical activity.
 All of these will help your mind and body to settle down, reducing anxiety, as things slowly start to feel familiar.

-Counseling Services
+Counseling Services -

 You will hopefully build a support network of friends and colleagues during your time here.
 Often, simply talking with one of them about your anxiety or a specific problem will help you feel better and figure things out.
 If that is not effective, however, UCA has a Counseling Center with staff trained to help people sort out feelings and gain perspective on things going on in life, so you feel less stressed.
 In some cultures, counseling is something only people with very serious problems do; that is not the case in America.
+While the Counseling Center staff certainly can help a person with serious mental health issues, we also work with less severe and/or temporary problems.
+We provide individual, group, and couples counseling, as well as crisis intervention and psychiatric services (if someone would benefit from taking medication).
+We are located in the Student Health Building on the third floor.
+The following is a link to our webpage: www.uca.edu/counseling.